| DEVELOPMENT

 purchase of private residential properties.
 We also capped the amount of CPF

 that could be withdrawn to purchase properties using bank loans.
+Such re-tuning of policies from time to time is

 necessary to ensure their continued relevance to broader social and economic